dmurfet/therisingsea/content/post/notes.md

 *  [Section 3.7 - Serre Duality](http://therisingsea.org/notes/Section3.7-SerreDuality.pdf): (SDT) Notes on Serre Duality and dualising sheaves as presented in Hartshorne.
 *  [The Relative Proj Construction](http://therisingsea.org/notes/TheRelativeProjConstruction.pdf): (TRPC) Associating a Proj with a sheaf of graded algebras.
 The sheaf associated to a sheaf of graded modules, the graded module associated to a quasi-coherent sheaf, functorial properties, ideal sheaves and closed subschemes, the duple embedding, twisting with invertible sheaves.
 *  [Ample Families](http://therisingsea.org/notes/AmpleFamilies.pdf): (AMF) Ample sheaves and ample families of sheaves on arbitrary schemes, as described in EGA and later SGA.
+* [Schemes via Noncommutative Localisation](http://therisingsea.org/notes/SchemesFromLocalisation.pdf): (SFL) Gabriel topologies and localisation with respect to them, the situation for commutative rings and how this relates to algebraic geometry.
+A lot of this is from Stenstrom's book.
+* [The Zariski site](http://therisingsea.org/notes/ZariskiTopology.pdf): (ZT) Definition of the Zariski site and the proof that schemes give sheaves on it.
+Probably directly from EGA, but I don't recall.

 #### Commutative Algebra